Skip to Main Content

 Planning Your Visit

 Opatija runs on a pronounced seasonal rhythm.
 The core tourist months from June through August see every promenade table in use by early evening, and restaurants along Ul.
 Maršala Tita operate at full capacity during that window.
 Visiting in May, early June, or September gives you the Kvarner climate at its most agreeable without the summer compression.
-For a full account of how Nami fits within the wider Opatija dining picture, including up-to-date hours, current booking availability, and how the menu is positioned relative to the rest of the town's options, the EP Club Opatija restaurants guide provides the most complete reference.
-Phone and website details are not currently listed in the EP Club database, so approaching the restaurant directly on arrival or checking current listings before travel is the practical route for reservation queries.
+For a full account of how Nami fits within the wider Opatija dining picture, including current booking availability and how the menu is positioned relative to the rest of the town's options, the practical route is to check ahead before travel.
+Checking current listings before travel is the practical route for reservation queries.

 Pricing, Compared